From Hopf-Lax formula to optimal weak transfer plan: Weak transport on the line

 \subsection{An alternative approach}

 The proof of theorem \ref{The:main1} in \cite{GRSST15} is based on properties of convex ordering and Rado's theorem.
-In this section, we provide another way to understand theorem \ref{The:main} in aspect of \cite{GRSST15}.
+In this section, we provide another way to understand theorem~\ref{The:main1} in aspect of \cite{GRSST15}.

 Here we only recall some necessary definitions and properties of the convex ordering and majorization of vectors.
-We refer the interested reader to \cite{Majorization}, \cite{Hirsch} and \cite{Rad52} for further results and bibliographic references, or to \cite{GRSST15} for minimal results related to the optimal weak transfer plan.
+We refer the interested reader to \cite{Majorization}, \cite{Hirsch} and \cite{Rad52} for further results and bibliographic references related to properties of inequalities, and to \cite{GRSST15, GJ2018, BBP2019} for recent developments related to the optimal weak transfer plan.

 \begin{Def}[Convex order] Given $\nu_1,\nu_2 \in \mathcal{P}_1(\RR)$, we say that $\nu_2$ dominates $\nu_1$ in the convex order, and write $\nu_1\preceq\nu_2$, if for all convex functions $f$ on $\RR$, $\int_\RR f\,d\nu_1\leq \int_\RR f\,d\nu_2$. \end{Def}